How Many Bedrooms should I Aim for in My Next HMO Property?

 Hopefully, this gives you a bit more of an idea as to what to aim for when you're looking for your next HMO property.

 The issues might be area specific.
-You might be looking in a location that can withstand a very large HMO.
+You might be looking for a location that can withstand a very large HMO.
 Of course, this comes down to research.
-I’ve included a few links below on this and a few other topics.
-We also cover location research in our property training course that you can try out today for just £9.99.
+I've included a few links below on this and a few other topics.

 Thank you for watching this video.
 If you liked this content then why not join our free online property training course?